ChristinaRookie/html-transformer/README.md

 ## Usage

+First, install:

-First, install the dependencies by running `npm install` in this folder.
+- the dependencies by running `npm install` in this folder
+- Puppeteer, by running `npm install puppeteer`

 ### Transforming a local file